 Using wide apertures are always better, (wider than f/8)

 Using slower shutter speeds, (less than 1/100th of sec.), that is why you may need an ND filter to achieve these speeds.

 - Using De-flickering software

 There are also many available software packages to reduce or illuminate the flickers during post-production and most of them work quite well.
 One option is GBDeflicker which comes in two forms either a plugin for Adobe application or a stand-alone Windows application.
-Another powerful option is LRTimelapse 4, that is the complete solution for time-lapse editing, keyframing, grading, and rendering.
+Another powerful option is LRTimelapse 4, which is the complete solution for time-lapse editing, keyframing, grading, and rendering.

 How to determine the frame interval?

 The shorter the Interval, the better chance you have of video being of better quality.
 This is a very subjective subject for many reasons.
 The other limit is that the frame interval should have a longer interval than the exposure time required for shooting one frame.
 Because you should allow your camera enough time to save and then clear the image buffer before the next frame is taken.

 The flowing table is a short and simple guide for choosing the frame interval according to the speed of the subject; you may start your time-lapse project by using these value:

 Fast clouds, moving traffic 1 sec